awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/README.md

 This simplifies reasoning about each component.
-To find out how the DefaultCMM is tested look at the default-cmm.md file that describes how this competent is tested and the various features can be reasoned about.
+To find out how the DefaultCMM is tested look at the default-cmm.md file that describes how this component is tested and the various features can be reasoned about.

 The test vectors MUST compose all these individual tests together